oap-project/oap-tools/docs/OAP-Release-Cadence.md

 In general, major feature releases occur about every 4 months.
 Hence, OAP would generally be released about 4 months after 1.1.0.
 Maintenance releases happen as needed in between feature releases.
 Major releases do not happen according to a fixed schedule.

-##### OAP 1.5 Release Window
+##### OAP 1.6 Release Window

 |Date  |  Event |
 | :----- | :----- |
-Aug        2022	           |  Code freeze.
+May        2023	           |  Code freeze.
 Release branch cut.|
-Mid Sep   2022	            | QA period.
+Mid June   2023             | QA period.
 Focus on bug fixes, tests, stability and docs.
 Generally, no new features merged.|
-Sep     2022	             |Release candidates (RC), etc. until final release passes|
+June     2023	             |Release candidates (RC), etc. until final release passes|

 #### Maintenance Releases